fcheung/s3_browser_uploads/README.md

 This adds `acl` to the policy document and states that it can take any value.
 Then you'd need to add an input to the form that would allow the user to choose the acl.

+You can restrict the allowable size of the upload to 1MB with

+    @form_definition.restrict_content_length 0..1024*1024